Brendan Donovan Player Props: Cardinals vs. Pirates

-Brendan Donovan -- 2-for-5 with a double in his most recent game -- will be in action for the St. Louis Cardinals versus the Pittsburgh Pirates, with Johan Oviedo on the mound, on April 14 at 8:15 PM ET.
+On Saturday, Brendan Donovan (.189 batting average in his past 10 games, with two doubles, four walks and an RBI) and the St. Louis Cardinals face the Pittsburgh Pirates, whose starting pitcher will be Roansy Contreras.
+First pitch is at 2:15 PM ET.

-In his last appearance, he strung together two hits (going 2-for-5 with a double) against the Pirates.
+In his most recent game he had a one-hit performance (1-for-4) against the Pirates.

 Brendan Donovan Game Info & Props vs. the Pirates